chadweimer/gomp/README.md

 ## Configuration

-The folliwing table summarizes the available configuration settings, which are settable through environment variables.
+The following table summarizes the available configuration settings, which are settable through environment variables.
-If a setting is present in both the configuration file and OS environment variable, the value in the file is used.

 | ENV                      | Value    | Default               |
 |--------------------------|----------|-----------------------|